aaronbloomfield/pdr/labs/lab06/index.md

 Write a shell script `averagetime.sh` that will prompt the user for the dictionary and grid file names used by your word puzzle executable.
 It will then run the program five times using those parameters.
 It will record the time of each execution run, and, once the runs are completed, print out the average run time.
 Note that you have not yet seen conditions (`if` or `case`) or loops (`for` or `while`) in shell scripts, so we do not expect your script to have either of these -- you should just have 5 separate commands without a loop.

-To make your life easier, you can modify your word puzzle program to print out the total time taken as the last line of output.  **THIS MUST BE AN INTEGER VALUE!**  Otherwise else the shell script will have problems (floating point arithmetic in bash is viable, but more complicated, so we'll stick with integer arithmetic).
-Thus, you should multiply the timing result by 1000, and then print it out (hence you are printing out the number of milliseconds that the program took).
-You should use the timer's `getTime()` method for this.
-You can then capture that line by piping it through the `tail -1` command -- a brief introduction on how to do all of this is presented here.
-The back quote (on the same key as the tilde (~), which is usually to the left of the digit 1) tells a shell script to run the program, and use the output for something else (as opposed to displaying the output to the screen).
-For example, the following line would run the program (called a.out), only keep the last line, and save that output to a variable.
+To make your life easier, you can modify your word puzzle program to print out the total time taken **as an integer value** as the last line of output.
+Floating point arithmetic in bash is quite complicated, so try to use integers when possible -- you may want to use the `Timer::getTime()` method, which returns milliseconds.

+You can then capture that line by piping it through the `tail -1` command -- the following line would run the program (called a.out), only keep the last line, and save that output to a variable.

 ```
 RUNNING_TIME=`./a.out | tail -1`
 ```

+The back quote <code>`</code> tells bash to execute whatever is in between the quotes rather than treating it as a string.
+It is usually located right below the Escape key on a keyboard.

 **Note:** your shell script MUST call a.out, and not anything else.